Why Working From Home No Longer Works For Me

 That pretty much sums it all up: I want to be the boss of me.
 If you feel the same, then follow me on my journey to freedom.

 I have been itching to be independent for a very long time.
 I have decided that it is now or never.
-I am setting a goal of quitting my job three months from now on October 1st, 2017.
+I am setting a goal of quitting my job in 2018.
 I know I’m not the only rebel out there, so I will document my progress in this series.
-Feel free to comment with suggestions or questions. **Update*** Our home renovation is much more expensive than we had planned, so I chose to keep my job, but go per diem.
-I made the change on October 1st as planned.
-I will now be able to set my own schedule.
-It is not perfect, but better.
-I still hope to quit altogether, but life has been getting in my way.
+Feel free to comment with suggestions or questions.

 But what about all my friends who just want to work from home and are happy to have a traditional work from home position?
 I haven’t forgotten you.
 I will be posting lots of great work from home ideas for you as well.